"

 Following the opportunity to practice the new knowledge or skill (events five, six, and seven), learner performance is assessed.
 The performance must be assessed in a manner consistent with its domain of learning.
 For example, verbal knowledge can be assessed using traditional fact tests or with rote memorization, but motor skills must be assessed by having the learner demonstrate the skill.

-Finally, Gagne suggests that learning should not happen in isolated incidents but should be continued and built upon over time.
-The last step ensures further application of skills and concepts in new and different situations and opportunities, such as periodic reviews to practice recall.
-This should help students retain and use what they have learned in the future.
+Finally, Gagne suggests that learning should not happen in just once.
+It should continue and build up over time.
+The last step ensures learners use what they have learned in new and different situations and opportunities, such as occasional reviews to practice recall.
+This should help students retain information and use what they have learned in the future.

 Event nine: Enhance retention and transfer.